 Workplace visits would normally happen once per quarter, and will be arranged between the employer, apprentice, Personal Tutor and Programme Director.
-The majority of these visits will be in person, especially in the early years.
-Additional "visits" can be arranged, and these can be conducted using Skype or tele-conference if more convenient.
+The majority of these visits will be in person, especially in the early years where COVID guidance from the government and COVID-relevant safe-working practices of employers and the University allow.
+Additional "visits" can be arranged, and these can be conducted virtually using Microsoft Teams, Skype or tele-conference, if more convenient.